+The above definition can be summarized by saying that $\displaystyle \sum_{n=1}^\infty x_n$ is the least upper bound of partial sums whenever the least upper bound exists.

+We shall see that we can evaluate countable sums in many other ordered algebraic structures.

-\begin{defn} An ordered algebraic structure $A$ has the {\it least upper bound property (lub property)} if every set $S\subset A$ which is bounded above has a least upper bound $\sup(S)$.
-The ordered algebraic structure has the {\it summability property} if every countable sum of positive elements can be evaluated, yielding an element in the algebraic structure. \end{defn}
+\begin{defn} An ordered algebraic structure $A$ has the {\it least upper bound property (lub property)} if every set $S\subset A$ which is bounded above has a least upper bound $\sup(S)$. \end{defn}

-\begin{lemma} Suppose $A$ is an ordered abelian group or ordered abelian semi-group with the property that every bounded non-empty set has a greatest element.
-Suppose $B$ is an ordered abelian semi-group or ordered semi-ring.
-Suppose $B$ has the least upper bound property and either \begin{tightenum} \item $B$ has a greatest element $\infty$, or \item $B$ has a least element $p>0$ and $A$ has the property that every non-empty set has a least element. \end{tightenum}
+\begin{proposition} Suppose $A$ is an ordered set with the property that every bounded non-empty set has a greatest element.
+Suppose $B$ is an ordered abelian semigroup.
+Suppose $B$ has the least upper bound property and either: \begin{tightenum} \item $B$ has a greatest element $\infty$, or \item $B$ has a least element $p>0$, and $A$ has the property that every non-empty set which is bounded below has a least element. \end{tightenum}